belangeo/pyo/documentation/source/winaudioinspect.rst

-Configuring the audio output (especially on Windows)
+Configuring the audio output (Windows)
 ====================================================

 Here is some tips to help you to configure the audio input/output on Windows.